conduktor/conduktor-gateway-demos/merge-cluster/Readme.md

-# Conduktor Proxy Merge Cluster Demo
+# Conduktor Gateway Merged Clusters Demo

-## What is Conduktor Proxy Merge Cluster?
+## What is Conduktor Gateway Merged Clusters?

 Imagine being able to bring all your Kafka clusters together into a instance for clients to access.
 Conduktor's Merge Clusters feature does just this.